By: Chris ⎜ Last updated

 Craft beer

-⚠️ The Catch The bring-your-food policy works one way.
-You can carry food into Hopyard, but due to Norwegian alcohol licensing rules you cannot take Hopyard beers out to the communal tables in the main hall.
-The communal tables belong to Torget, which has its own bar serving beer, wine, and soft drinks.
-If you want a drink with your meal at the central tables, buy it from Torget.
+But due to Norwegian alcohol licensing rules you cannot take Hopyard beers out to the communal tables in the main hall.
+The communal tables belong to Torget, which has its own liquor licence and bar serving beer, wine, and soft drinks.
+If you want a drink with your meal at the central tables, you need to buy it from Torget, due to the strict Norwegian licensing rules.

 Smelteverket